krzko/run-o11y-run/README.md

 `run-o11y-run` is a command-line tool with three simple commands: `start`, `stop`, and `clean`.

 - `start`: Starts run-o11y-run containers.
 You can use the `--registry` flag to specify a Docker Registry.
-By default, it uses Docker Hub.
+By default, it uses Docker Hub, but if you wish to specifcy your own, use this example
   Example: `run-o11y-run start --registry <registry-url>`

 - `stop`: Stops run-o11y-run containers.